microsoft/onefuzz/docs/how-to/fuzzing-dotnet-with-libfuzzer.md

 ## Example

-Let's fuzz the `Func` function of our example library named.
+Let's fuzz the `Func` function of our example library named [problems](../../src/integration-tests/libfuzzer-dotnet/problems/).

 1. Make sure sharpfuzz and a recent version of clang are installed.
 We'll need these later.